scribbletune/scribbletune.com/_pages/riff.md

   return str;
 };

+const pattern = getRandomPattern();

 const clipA = scribble.clip({
-  notes: 'D2',
+  notes: root,
-  randomNotes: scribble.arp({
+  randomNotes: scribble.arp(
-    chords: scribble.getChordsByProgression('D2 minor', 'ii iii'),
-    count: 3,
-    order: '012',
-  }),
-  pattern: getRandomPattern(),
+    scribble.getChordsByProgression(root + ' ' + scale, 'ii iii')
+  ),
+  pattern,
   subdiv: '16n',
 });

 const clipB = scribble.clip({
-  notes: 'D2',
+  notes: root,
-  randomNotes: scribble.arp({
+  randomNotes: scribble.arp(
-    chords: scribble.getChordsByProgression('D2 minor', 'iii v'),
-    count: 3,
-    order: '012',
-  }),
-  pattern: getRandomPattern(),
+    scribble.getChordsByProgression(root + ' ' + scale, 'vi v')
+  ),
+  pattern,
   subdiv: '16n',
 });

 scribble.midi([].concat(clipA, clipA, clipA, clipB), 'riff.mid');

 ```

 If you save this script as `riff.js` and run it from your terminal as `node riff.js`, you will get a MIDI file called `riff.mid` which you can import in any DAW and play it with a virtual instrument of your choice.
-I tried a bunch of options for the root note and the scale and used Ableton Live's Operator>Synth Lead>Epic Trance Lead along with Bazzism Kick plugin and Reaktor Blocks>Bling Deep Bass sound with some hats and snare to produce this riff:
+Every time you run it, you ll get a new riff.
+You can even change the root note and the scale to create interesting variations.
+For instance change the root to D2 and the scale to "harmonic minor" and give it a shot.
+I tried a bunch of such options for the root note and the scale and used Ableton Live's Operator>Synth Lead>Epic Trance Lead along with Bazzism Kick plugin and Reaktor Blocks>Bling Deep Bass sound with some hats and snare to produce this riff:

 <iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/535502394&color=%230c0809&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>